rosh408/Project-04-Inhabitent/README.md

 ![alt text](screenshots/function-declaration.png)

 Git:
-- having a fair number of commits for a huge project like Inhabitent is essential.
+- having a fair number of commits for a huge project like Inhabitent is essential